dcanevarollo/tindev/README.md

 # Tindev
 Tinder version for developers.
+In server.js (backend), the username and password parameters have been omitted.
+If you want to run this app, please contact me or create a cluster on MongoDB.

 **Important!**
 Just to get thing up to date, you may need to download the dependencies of this project.